trychlos/pwix-accounts-ui/README.md

 ### Methods

+- `AccountsUI.clearPanel()`

+    A client-only method which clears the current panel.

 - `AccountsUI.dropdownItems()`

     A client-only method which returns the list of standard dropdown items, depending of the current user connection state.